 Early modelling suggests that in the long term, energy costs will be notably lower in local energy communities than the national energy system.
 So it makes financial sense, as well as perhaps socially responsible sense, to operate in something like a DAO.
 However, it all will be dependent on legislation.

-Quoting Jennifer Greyson in our previous interview (link): “Cooperation is key.
+Sebastian Klemm: To quote Jennifer Greyson in our previous interview: “Cooperation is key.
 I’m frustrated by the amount of similar platforms we’re seeing.
 Why do we need more than one energy platform?
 Why are these developers not working within those existing ecosystems?
 Same with any duplicate platform.
 To me, that is nothing more than a money grab, which speaks of ego, of wanting to have the BEST platform.
-That’s silly and a waste of good tech that could be a collaboration to create ONE energy/cellular/data/security platform.
-I’d like to think platform cooperation is possible, but only if it’s done in the truest sense of collaboration, and we seem to have lost that.” – Now, why are we still striving for more than one (energy) platform?
+That’s silly and a waste of good tech that could be a collaboration to create ONE energy/ cellular / data / security platform.
+I’d like to think platform cooperation is possible, but only if it’s done in the truest sense of collaboration, and we seem to have lost that.” – Therefore my question to you: Why are we still striving for more than one (energy) platform?

 To date, there is not enough evidence of any one platform being the answer to all the potential future challenges the markets face.
 That is why we need to keep testing the different platforms in different market models.